Upstream / Downstream

 SignalSilence® Akt siRNA I #6211

 Western blot analysis of extracts from CHO cells, transfected with non-targeted (-) or SignalSilence® Akt siRNA I (+) siRNA, using Akt Antibody #9272 and p42 MAP Kinase (Erk2) Antibody #9108.
 The Akt antibody confirms silencing of protein expression while the p42 MAP Kinase (Erk2) antibody was used to control for loading and specificity of Akt siRNA (A).
-Phospho-GSK-3β (Ser9) Antibody #9336 was used to confirm downstream pathway inhibition (B).Learn more about how we got this image
+Phospho-GSK-3β (Ser9) Antibody #9336 was used to confirm downstream pathway inhibition (B).Learn more about how we get our images

 Western blot analysis of extracts from HeLa cells, transfected with 100 nM SignalSilence® Control siRNA (Fluorescein Conjugate) #6201 (-) or SignalSilence® Akt siRNA I (+), using Akt Antibody #9272 and p42 MAP Kinase (Erk2) Antibody #9108.
-Akt antibody confirms silencing of Akt expression, while the p42 MAP kinase (Erk2) antibody is used to control for loading and specificity of Akt siRNA.Learn more about how we got this image
+Akt antibody confirms silencing of Akt expression, while the p42 MAP kinase (Erk2) antibody is used to control for loading and specificity of Akt siRNA.Learn more about how we get our images

 Gallery: SignalSilence® Akt siRNA I #6211